blnr/Diction/readme.md

 # diction.help

-A simple, single page web application for creating and sharing footnotes from a variety of API's - including Oxford Dictionary and Wikipedia.
+A single page web application for creating and sharing vocabulary lists and footnotes from a variety of API's - including Oxford Dictionary and Wikipedia.

 ## About